AlvarBer/Persimmon/docs/src/implementation.md

 Model View Controller
 ---------------------
 Since the beginning of development separation of logic and presentation has been a priority.
-For this matter the Model View Controller[^MVC] pattern has been applied, separating Model (represented by the subpackage backend), View (represented by the `.py` files on view subpackage) and Controller (corresponding to the `.kv` files on view subpackage).
+For this reason, the Model View Controller[^MVC] pattern has been applied, separating Model (represented by the subpackage backend), View (represented by the `.py` files on view subpackage) and Controller (corresponding to the `.kv` files on view subpackage).